Royal Victorian Order: Chapel

 The King's Chapel of the Savoy, which acts as the chapel of the Royal Victorian Order (photographed in 2020).
 The banners are those of the Sovereign (right) and of the Grand Master (left) of the Order as they were then in office.

 Since 1938, the chapel of the Royal Victorian Order has been the King's Chapel of the Savoy, in central London, England.
 However, the population of the order has grown to the point that the Savoy chapel can no longer accommodate the gathering of members held every four years, and St. George's Chapel, Windsor Castle is now employed for the event.

 The Sovereign and Knights and Dames Grand Cross of the order are allotted stalls in the Savoy chapel's choir, and on the back of each stall is affixed a brass plate displaying the occupant's name, coat of arms, and date of admission into the organisation.
 Upon the occupant's death, the plate is retained, leaving the stalls festooned with a record of the order's Knights and Dames Grand Cross since 1938.
 The only heraldic banners normally on display in the chapel are those of the Sovereign of the Royal Victorian Order and of the Grand Master of the Royal Victorian Order as there is insufficient space in the chapel for more knights' and dames' banners or other heraldic devices.

 The Chaplain of the King's Chapel of the Savoy is ex officio the Chaplain to the Royal Victorian Order.
-The current incumbent is Canon Thomas Woodhouse.
+The incumbent is Canon Thomas Woodhouse.